visago/hashcat/README.md

 ### Installation ###

 Download the [latest release](https://hashcat.net/hashcat/) and unpack it in the desired location.
 Please remember to use `7z x` when unpacking the archive from the command line to ensure full file paths remain intact.

+### Fork Difference ###

+This release was forked off the mainbranch to provide a small hack to support the provided CUDA 10.0 provided by the Jetson Nano packages.
+Refer to [JetsonNano.md](JetsonNano.md) for test results.

 ### Usage/Help ###